maratai/craftery/audio_music/music.md

 - William H. McNeill. *Keeping Together in Time: Dance and Drill in Human History*.
 Harvard UP, 1995.
 A somewhat speculative work by a historian on sociological exegeses/aetiologies of music/dance/drill.
 I'm curious as to what follow-up research, if any, says about this thirty years later, but haven't had time to investigate. **Recommended** as food for thought.

-# Film and TV Scoring
+# Film Studies, Film and TV Scoring
+- James Buhler and David Neumeyer. *Hearing the Movies: Music and Sound in Film History*, 2nd ed.
 - Daniel Goldmark. *Tunes for 'Toons: Music and the Hollywood Cartoon*.

 # Instruments: Instruction